 - Place your Bundt cake on the cake stand or serving platter.
 Use a whisk to pick up a little ganache at a time and draw concentric rings over the top of the Bundt cake.
 By adding the ganache a little at a time, the ganache will slowly coat the sides of the Bundt cake and will limit pooling on the cake stand.
 Please note: You may not use all of the ganache.

 Store this Bundt cake in an airtight container at room temperature for up to three days.
-For longer-term storage, place in an airtight container in the fridge.
+For longer-term storage, place in an airtight container in the fridge for up to one week.

 Amount Per Serving: Calories: 378Total Fat: 22gSaturated Fat: 9gTrans Fat: 0gUnsaturated Fat: 11gCholesterol: 57mgSodium: 288mgCarbohydrates: 42gFiber: 1gSugar: 27gProtein: 4g